alusiani/rminuit2/README.md

 Minuit2 is a C++ implementation of the Fortran program Minuit, written by Frank James.
-It is integrated with the HEP package [Root](https://root.cern.ch/).
+It is integrated with the HEP package [Root](https://root.cern.ch/) [see Rene Brun and Fons Rademakers, ROOT - An Object Oriented Data Analysis Framework, Proceedings AIHENP'96 Workshop, Lausanne, Sep.
+1996, Nucl.
+Inst. & Meth. in Phys.
+Res.
+A 389 (1997) 81-86].
 Minuit and Minuit2 have been developed and are mainly used for High Energy Physics (HEP) data analysis.

 Assuming that the minimized function is the negative logarithm of a